- What We Do

 To provide the best value, Accurate utilizes a Timesavings machine wherever possible and also incorporates other equipment available to insure accurate, professional, and cost-effective deburring.
 After the grinding, sanding, and/or deburring process, we can polish you metal components with a variety of finishes, including smooth and brushed finishes.
 We have earned a solid metal finishing reputation from years of flawless quality metal polishing and buffing workmanship and competitive pricing.
 Our goal is to exceed your expectations.
 We will solve your challenges utilizing all of the knowledge, experience, and dedication our well-trained team has to offer.

 We can manage any specialized finishing request you may have.
 With over 75 years of experience in metal fabrication and finishing, we have a wide breadth of knowledge to draw from and to offer suggestions and solutions for your project.
-With Accurate Metal Fabricating, your possibilities for finishing are virtually endless.
+With Accurate Metal Fabricating, your possibilities for metal finishing in Chicago are virtually endless.
 Get in touch with us today to request a quote.